Pima County Arizona landscape

 What is the median home price in Pima County?+

-The median home price across Pima County is currently $365K, based on current ARMLS data.
+The median home price across Pima County is currently $352K, based on published market data reviewed by Incyte Realty (as of July 2026).
 However, prices vary dramatically by city and neighborhood, ranging from the low $200,000s in more affordable areas to well over $1 million in luxury markets.
 The county's diverse inventory means buyers at virtually every budget can find suitable options.

 What are the best school districts in Pima County?+

 The highest-rated school districts in Pima County include Catalina Foothills Unified School District (A), Vail Unified School District (A), Tanque Verde Unified School District (A).
 These A-rated districts consistently rank among the top public school systems in Arizona.
-Families should note that homes within A-rated district boundaries often command a 5 to 15 percent price premium over comparable properties in adjacent lower-rated districts.
+Families should note that homes within A-rated district boundaries typically command a meaningful price premium over comparable properties in adjacent lower-rated districts.

 Is Pima County a good place to raise a family?+